 Mahabharat and Ramayana Shield

-The shields at Albert Hall Museum is one of the marvellous pieces you can’t miss.
+The shields at Albert Hall Museum are two of the most epic collections that have been protected.
 Based on the Razmnama, these engravings show several important events written by Sage Ved Vyas.

 Both the shields look alike but have different engraving.
-While one highlights the Chandravanshi dynasty depicted in Mahabharat, the other highlights of Raghuvanshi dynasty as read in Ramayana.
+One shield highlights the Chandravanshi dynasty that reigned during the Mahabharata and the other highlights the Raghuvanshi dynasty that reigned during Ramayana.

 Buddha-Nepal